teonghan/photo-gpx-geotagger/README.md

 Easily geotag your JPEG images using a `.gpx` file from your GPS device or smartphone!
 This Streamlit app matches image timestamps with GPS coordinates and adds location data directly to the image metadata (EXIF).

+## 🤔 Why This Exists

+If you've ever used Strava to record a hike and snapped photos along the way, you've probably noticed:
+- Your photos get auto-placed in the wrong spot (or not at all)
+- Phone GPS tags are unreliable or missing
+- Strava uses your phone’s weak signal instead of the accurate GPX trail

+This tool fixes all that.

+By matching the timestamp of each photo to the nearest point on your GPX track, it **accurately geotags your images**, so you can:
+- Re-upload them to Strava (or any platform)
+- Keep a precise visual record of your journey
+- Trust the map for once 🙂

 ## 🌟 Features

 - Upload a `.gpx` file and multiple JPEG images